LiquidMetalHeart/LibreChef/README.md

 - Fully Customisable Preferences: Allows users to define their dietary preferences and needs.
 - Modularity: Ability to use open-source LLMs as an alternative to GPT-4 for recipe generation.
 - Interoperability: Compatible with a range of existing platforms, IoT devices and smart home systems.
+- Hardware (long term): Smart sensor containers that can be added to an existing kitchen environment and automatically detect ingredients to feed data to LibreChef without manual user entry.

 ## How to Get Involved